mw4ccBarry/mw4ccBarry.github.io/_posts/2020-06-26-Tree-Based-Methods.md

 There are 2 other preferable metrics, Gini index and Entropy.
 Note: following Gini index is purity so that it will be substract from 1 to get impurity.

  $$G=\sum_{k=1}^K\hat{p}_{mk}(1-\hat{p}_{mk})$$

+Belowe is Entropy:

  $$D=-\sum_{k=1}^K\hat{p}_{mk}\log\hat{p}_{mk}$$

+Below is the information gain using Entropy:

  $$Infomation\ Gain(split) = Entropy(parent) - (weighted) Average\ Entropy(Children)$$

 Gini index measure the total variance across K classes so that it measures the node purity which suggests the node contains predominantly observations from one class.Gini index and Entropy is better than classification error in building the tree because classification error is **not sensitive enough** so that the tree may not grow as expected.
 Classification error can be used for pruning better than other metrics as it will be better align with our classification problem.